 We want to make meaningful differences in the lives of the people supported by Sense.
 To do this, we help decision makers to understand more about the lives of people with complex disabilities.

 By listening to disabled people and learning more about the lives of them and their families, we can ensure that our policy and campaign work is grounded in the experiences of disabled people.
-For an example, read our latest research report, Potential and Possibility.
+Our Statistics section shows our latest research.

 Our research provides insight and knowledge that help the general public, decision makers, and organisations to make changes that benefit people who are deafblind or have other complex disabilities.